FormidableLabs/nextjs-sanity-fe/README.md

 pnpm init-sanity
 ```

-This will require you to login to Sanity.
+This will require you to log in to Sanity.
 We recommend using the following choices in the prompts:

 ```
 The current folder contains a configured Sanity studio.
 Would you like to reconfigure it?
 Yes